chaineypung/CVPR-NTIRE2022-Parallel-Interactive-Transformer/README.md

 </p>

 ## Download the Results:
 **We share the quantitative and qualitative results achieved by our Swin-iPASSR on all the test sets for 4xSR.
-Results are available at [Google Drive](https://drive.google.com/file/d/1TsGV6KirbTi0T6yd2gqDrEi08n5hPPon/view) (including test images and models).**
+Results are available at [Google Drive](https://drive.google.com/file/d/1TsGV6KirbTi0T6yd2gqDrEi08n5hPPon/view) (including test images and our models).**
 <br>

 ## Codes and Models: